Daily doses

-There is a hidden pattern among people who successfully recover.
+There is a hidden pattern among people who recover successfully.

-It's not about luck, genetics, or access to expensive treatments.
-It's something much simpler, yet tremendously powerful.
+It has nothing to do with luck, genetics or access to expensive treatments.
+It is something much simpler, but tremendously powerful.

 See also